• Home

 Interested in the research?
 Maybe you would like to review the final project paper!
 You can link to it here.

 I learned this style of wondering about 25 years ago from Jerome Berryman and his Godly Play® method and am so grateful for how it models the importance of wondering together and listening deeply to one another, especially children.
 I am fascinated by how our brains develop, especially how stressors (for example excess screen time, food insecurity, life in general) overwhelm our brain circuitry.
-Did you know that hearing stories more than once enhances the moral and ethical regions of our brains?
-(It's called the compression effect.)
-No wonder our children wanted to hear Goodnight Moon every night for years.
-Familiar stories are both soothing and mind-expanding!
-In fact, telling stories, whether from books or from real-life, connects people emotionally.
+The telling and hearing of stories, whether from books or from real-life, connect people emotionally.

-It was interesting when participants started to use the practice at work, book club, and in professional meetings.
+During the initial research, it was interesting when participants started to use the practice in other areas of their lives - at work, book club, and in professional meetings.
 Now the Kind Mind Social/Emotional Learning Curriculum has incorporated Wondering Together into their offerings for classrooms and families at home!

 Contact Sally Thomas at sally@wonderingtogether.org